 After hearing the alarm sound, Scrooge McDuck races to his Money Bin vault to discover the Beagle Boys raiding the elderly duck’s fortune.
 Sending them packing, he stumbles on a secret note that, once fed through his supercomputer, is revealed to be a treasure map.
 Duckburg’s intrepid billionaire can’t resist adding such relics to his collection and therefore sets out on a quest to gather them all.

-Such adventure takes you across the globe, your initial hunt seeing you search for the Sceptre of the Incan King in The Amazon, with more trinkets awaiting to be discovered in Transylvania, the African Mines, the Himalayas, and on the Moon itself where the Green Cheese of Longevity is waiting to be discovered.
+Such adventure takes you across the globe, your initial hunt sees you search for the Sceptre of the Incan King in The Amazon, with more trinkets waiting to be discovered in Transylvania, the African Mines, the Himalayas, and on the Moon itself where the Green Cheese of Longevity is waiting to be discovered.

 Antagonists such as Flintheart Glomgold and Magica De Spell will seek to hamper Scrooge’s efforts, with side quests seeing you recover Fenton’s Gizmoduck suit or securing a part to repair Launchpad’s plane.

 That DuckTales Remastered doesn’t present a more taxing platforming experience may come as a surprise, especially considering the original was released in an era of challenging games still relished to this day.
 Yet by design, it can still prove particularly infuriating.

 Such aggravation largely results from the fact that if you lose all your lives within a level, that’s it.
 There isn’t even a Game Over screen.
 With no opportunity to continue, you’ll find yourself swooped back to Scrooge’s office at his Money Bin, left to tackle the level entirely from scratch.
 Such hardship is only heightened at the game’s conclusion, where one wrong move can see Scrooge fried to a crisp for any wrong move.